 State Senator Joe Dorman, D-Rush Springs, recently sent out a Take Shelter Oklahoma memorandum to superintendents statewide, encouraging the continuation of signatures for a petition to create a $500 million bond that would put storm shelters in every school.

-- Superintendent McClaren says Claremore schools adequately built for storm safety
+McClaren said Claremore schools are adequately built for strong storms, including tornadoes.

 “All of the schools have designated secure interiors surrounded by solid concrete walls.
 Could we still use storm shelters for each of the schools, probably so,” he said.